-Conducting research at the intersection of biology and nanotechnology in exciting new interdisciplinary collaborations that combine the approaches of biochemistry, molecular biology, and biotechnology with the expertise of colleagues in the Departments of Materials Science, Physics, Chemistry and Chemical Engineering, we are discovering the molecular mechanisms governing several biological processes that have technological consequences:
+Conducting research at the intersection of biology and nanotechnology in exciting new interdisciplinary collaborations that combine the approaches of biochemistry, molecular biology, and biotechnology with the expertise of colleagues in the Departments of Materials Science, Physics, Chemistry and Chemical Engineering, we are discovering the molecular mechanisms governing several biological processes that have technological consequences.

 Biochemistry; protein structure and function relationships; protein dynamics; chemotaxis in bacteria.